COLREGS - INTERNATIONAL REGULATIONS for PREVENTING COLLISIONS at SEA

 Course keeping via autopilot and GPS waypoints using a chart-plotter is also nothing new.
 The combination of collision avoidance sensors, linked to an advanced robot autopilot is likely to have a deep impact on the maritime world.

-Think what this could mean for military and other persistent oceanographic duties.
+Think what this could mean for persistent oceanographic duties.
 Allied to the testing of such a system is a ship that travels constantly around 6-7 knots, fueled only by energy from nature - with burst of speed of 10+ knots for 100+ nautical miles, giving added versatility to operators.

 A combination of energy harvesting and autonomous navigation technologies will save energy for navies and oil companies in the short term and could scale up to include cargo and cruise ships eventually - for sustainable ocean transportation.